 Candidates for postundergraduate study in architecture must submit applications by May 15.
-Students seeking admission as postundergraduate candidates for the Bachelor of Architecture degree should contact the Admissions Office for details of requirements.
+Students seeking admission as postundergraduate candidates for the Bachelor of Architecture degree should contact the university Office of Admissions for details of requirements.
 (Postundergraduates with no background in architecture from NAAB accredited schools must apply for admission to the summer studio program.)
-A personal interview with the assistant director is also recommended.
+A personal interview with the school's Admissions Adviser is also recommended.